THE Home Support Worker Pilot:

 - 24 or more months of qualifying Canadian experience

-- If eligible, gather all the required documents and fill out all the forms.
+3. Gather all the required documents and fill out all the forms if you are qualified.

 - If you have no language test yet, find an approved agency (CLB 5 is the minimum score for all 4 abilities)